Pro-Editor-503/f-4e-manual/src/cockpit/pilot/overhead_indicators.md

-The overhead indicators offer information directly in the pilots view and aid in situations where the pilot is focused and looking outside, such as during combat, landing or refueling with a tanker.
+The overhead indicators offer information directly in the pilots view and aid in situations where the pilot is focused and looking outside, such as during combat, landing, or refueling with a tanker.

 ## SHOOT Lights